semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

 by adding the job definition as shown on the [GitLab + Semgrep](https://semgrep.dev/for/gitlab) page.

-Semgrep CI skips scanning unchanged files in merge requests but still lets you keep your Semgrep SAST workflow.
+Semgrep CI skips scanning unchanged files in merge requests but still lets you keep your GitLab SAST workflow.

-# If the Semgrep SAST report has false positives or false negatives
+# If `semgrep-sast` reports false positives or false negatives

 If you're not getting results where you should, or you get too many results, the problem might be with the patterns Semgrep scans for.